 There’s no clear winner here as the choice for fork travel is based on personal preference and the intended purpose of the bike.
 If you expect to be traveling off-road a lot, the extra fork travel on the RadMini 4 will be helpful.
 However, if you intend to spend most of your time on flat surfaces, longer fork travel will just swallow up energy and waste battery power.

-*All three bikes are equipped with an adjustable rebound on the suspension fork
+The good news is that all three bikes are equipped with an adjustable rebound on the suspension fork.

 The Lectric XP has quickly become a very popular electric bike that is highly affordable and easily available across the US.
 The XP, now on version 2, is the only product that the Lectric bike company produces, meaning they put their full time and attention into the design and manufacture.